apache/superset/CONTRIBUTING.md

 those specified under FEATURE_FLAGS in `superset_config.py`.
 For example, `DEFAULT_FEATURE_FLAGS = { 'FOO': True, 'BAR': False }` in `superset/config.py` and `FEATURE_FLAGS = { 'BAR': True, 'BAZ': True }` in `superset_config.py` will result
 in combined feature flags of `{ 'FOO': True, 'BAR': True, 'BAZ': True }`.

+The current status of the usability of each flag (stable vs testing, etc) can be found in `RESOURCES/FEATURE_FLAGS.md`.

 ## Git Hooks

 Superset uses Git pre-commit hooks courtesy of [pre-commit](https://pre-commit.com/).
 To install run the following: